 - 4.2.24 Paragraphs 014 and 015 of the PPG both identify the evidence base for EUV. - 4.2.25 The EUV in the PPG does not conflict with normal valuation practice, and existing valuation guidance can be utilised in this valuation.
-For example, Comparable evidence in real estate valuation, RICS guidance note, with guidance on the hierarchy of evidence, should be followed in assessing the EUV.
+For example, the current edition of RICS' Comparable evidence in real estate valuation, with guidance on the hierarchy of evidence, should be followed in assessing the EUV.
 Further information is included in Appendix B.